Sustainable fashion is not a trend but the future

 The fashion and textile industry in its current linear business model is one of today’s most unsustainable global businesses with textile production alone contributing to climate change by producing an estimated 1.2 billion tonnes of CO2 annually.

-We are now living in a climate conscious era and the charity store stands at the forefront of reuse and sustainability.
-At NCBI Retail, our sustainability and circular fashion operations across our stores nationwide through clothing reuse embeds our commitment to a net carbon society by 2050.
+We are now living in a climate-conscious era and the charity store stands at the forefront of reuse and sustainability.
+At NCBI Retail, our sustainability and circular fashion operations across our stores nationwide embed our commitment to a net carbon society by 2050.
 Our environmental metrics through these processes confirm charity retail is a key player in the fight against climate change.

 The end of the ‘Throwaway clothes’ era is something we welcome with open arms.

-Charity shops are beacons towards saving the planet: 95 per cent of clothing donated to us is recycled or sold on for reuse.
+NCBI, like other charity shops are beacons towards saving the planet: 95 percent of clothing donated to us is recycled or sold for reuse.

-Every time you donate or buy any goods at our charity shops, four great things happen:
+Every time you donate or buy any goods at our charity shops, great things happen:

-- This saves your local authorities paying landfill tax.
+- This saves your local authorities from paying landfill tax.